Slion/VirtualDesktop/README.md

 ## Internals

-Essentially a C# wrapper for [IVirtualDesktopManager](https://msdn.microsoft.com/en-us/library/windows/desktop/mt186440%28v%3Dvs.85%29.aspx) and related undocumented interfaces.
+This library is essentially a C# wrapper for [IVirtualDesktopManager] and related undocumented interfaces.
 In order to support breaking binary changes between Windows versions we perform runtime compilation of a DLL providing access to the COM interfaces matching your OS build version.

 ## Resources